DoTheEvo/selfhosted-apps-docker/borg_backup/readme.md

 while not wasting disk space.

 In this setup borg is installed directly on the host system.</br>
-A script is created that backs up the entire docker directory locally.</br>
+A script is created that backs up the entire docker directory and /etc locally.</br>
-Cronjob is executing this script daily.
+Cronjob is set to execute this script daily.

+The repository is also pruned on each run of the script - old archives are deleted while keeping the ones fitting the retention rules in the script.</br>
+One backup per day for last 7 days, last 4 weeks, last 6 months are kept.

-# files and directory structure
+# Files and directory structure

 ```
 /home/